Harvard-IACS/2021-CS109A/content/pages/syllabus_2021.md

 ---

 ### Course Components <a name='course-components'></a>
-<mark>The lectures will be live-streamed and can be accessed through the Zoom section on Canvas. </mark>
+The lectures, labs, and advanced sections will be recorded and accessed through the Zoom section on Canvas for Extension School students. <mark>Attendance is required for on campus students.</mark>
-Video recordings of the live stream will be made available within 24 hours after the event, and will be accessible from the Lecture Video section on Canvas.

 #### Lectures <a name='lectures'></a>
-The class meets, virtually, three days a week for lectures (M, W, F).
-The same lecture will be given twice each day: once in the morning and again in the afternoon, to accommodate students in different time zones.
-Mondays and Wednesdays will be mostly lecture content with some hands-on coding, whereas Fridays will be the inverse (mostly hands-on coding).
+The class meets for lectures twice a week for lectures (M & W).
 Attending and participating in lectures is a crucial component of learning the material presented in this course.

 **What to expect**
 ![Class Structure](https://raw.githubusercontent.com/Harvard-IACS/2020-CS109A/master/content/pages/ClassSturcture_new_repeat.png?raw=true)